Consumer medicine information

 Pharmacokinetic data are summarised in Table 3 for Budenofalk 2 mg foam after single dose and steady state dosing in 18 healthy subjects:

-Scintigraphic study of a single rectal dose of 99mTc labelled budesonide 2 mg (Budenofalk) foam in 12 patients showed that the spread of the budesonide foam ranged between 11 and 40 cm (mean of 25.4 ± 10.3 cm) depending on the individual patient (this range includes from reaching the distal half of the sigmoid, to reaching the proximal third of the descending colon).
-The maximal spread was reached between 2 and 6 hours (mean of 4 hours) depending on the individual patient and remained relatively stable between 4 hours and 6 hours.
-The distal half sigmoid was reached in all patients on average after 2 hours and accounted for 27.4% of the radiolabelled budesonide foam at 2 hours.
+Scintigraphic study of a single rectal dose of 99mTc labelled budesonide 2 mg (Budenofalk) foam in 12 patients showed that the spread of the budesonide foam ranged between 11 and 40 cm (mean of 25.4 ± 10.3 cm) from the anal verge, depending on the individual patient (this range includes extending to the distal half of the sigmoid colon, and to the proximal third of the descending colon).
+The maximal spread was reached between 2 and 6 hours (mean of 4 hours) after dosing, depending on the individual patient and remained relatively stable for between 4 hours and 6 hours.
+The distal half of the sigmoid colon was reached in all patients approximately after 2 hours after dosing and accounted for 27.4% of the administered radiolabelled budesonide foam.

-This study maximised conditions for spread of budesonide within the colon by having study subjects undergo a prestudy colonoscopy which would have emptied the bowel of faecal matter and by having them lie down for 4 hours after administration.
-It is anticipated that in clinical practice the spread would be somewhat less than was demonstrated in this study.
+This study maximised conditions for spread of the budesonide containing within the colon by having study subjects undergo a prestudy colonoscopy including a standard bowel preparation, as well as having them lie down for 4 hours after administration.
+It is anticipated that in clinical practice, the spread would be somewhat less than was demonstrated in this study.

 5.3 Preclinical Safety Data